Fear Factory: Soul of a New Machine (1992–1994)

-Demanufacture (1995–1997)
+Demanufacture and Remanufacture (1995–1997)

-In June 1995, the band participated at the Dynamo Open Air festival in Netherlands.

-Fear Factory's second album, Demanufacture, was released on June 12.
-Generally considered to be the band's defining work, features an alternative metal sound characterized by a mix of rapid-fire thrash metal/industrial metal guitar riffs and tight, pulse driven drum beats, roaring (rather than growled, but still aggressive) vocals that made way for melodic singing and powerful bass lines.
+Fear Factory's second album, Demanufacture, was released on June 12, 1995.
+Generally considered the band's defining work, it transitions away from death metal and grindcore to a more groove metal sound, characterized by a mix of rapid-fire thrash and industrial metal guitar riffs, tight, pulse driven drum beats and roaring (rather than growled, but still aggressive) vocals that made way for melodic singing and powerful bass lines.
 The album's production is more refined and the integration of atmospheric keyboard parts and industrial textures upon Cazares' and Herrera's precise musicianship made the songs sound clinical, cold and machine-like and gave the band's music a futuristic feel.
 There were extensive contributions from Reynor Diego as well; adding key samples, loops and electronic flourishes to the group dynamics.

-Demanufacture was awarded the maximum five-star rating in the UK's Kerrang! rock magazine.
-It went on to become a fairly successful album; whereas Soul of a New Machine failed to chart anywhere, Demanufacture made the Top 10 of the Billboard Heatseekers charts and a video was produced for the song "Replica".
+Demanufacture was awarded the maximum five-star rating in the UK's Kerrang! rock magazine, and went on to become a fairly successful album; whereas Soul of a New Machine failed to chart anywhere.
+Demanufacture made the Top 10 of the Billboard Heatseekers charts and a video was produced for the song "Replica".
 The video was featured in the Test Drive 5 video game for the PlayStation.
 The song "Zero Signal" was featured on the Mortal Kombat film soundtrack (1995).
-Instrumental versions of Demanufacture songs were later used in PC video games Carmageddon and Messiah.
+Instrumental versions of the title track, "Body Hammer" and "Zero Signal" were later used in PC video game Carmageddon.